 In 2014, CPP professor Terri Gomez built on EOP’s successful programs for transfer students by launching a new PolyTransfer Center dedicated to supporting all transfer students in reaching their educational goals at CPP.
 That summer, PolyTransfer began offering a three-day transition program targeted for underrepresented transfer students who were not in EOP.
 One effect of this expansion of the EOP program was to create a cohort of transfer students that was already connected to PolyTransfer and eager to participate in services throughout the year.

 As with EOP, PolyTransfer is a strengths-based model that cultivates a sense of belonging as participants transition to, and remain at, CPP.
 We know that “students who feel securely connected in an environment or group…tend to have higher self-concepts, greater confidence in their academic skills, and rate their college experiences as satisfactory” (Strayhorn 2012).
-Other key purposes of PolyTransfer include fostering a transfer-receptive culture and establishing campus-wide policies and practices that help transfer students thrive academically and socially.
+Other key purposes of PolyTransfer include fostering a transfer-receptive culture on campus and institutionalizing policies and practices, including through collaborations that support persistence, learning, and enhanced academic and social integration into the university.
 The Center is located near the heart of the campus and serves over 1,200 transfer students (including alumni) and their families annually, including about 120 in its summer transition program.
 Dedicating a physical space to transfer sends an important message, to students and the campus at large that transfer students matter.
 When faculty and staff participate in PolyTransfer activities, they are visiting transfer students “in their home” and are becoming part of their community.

 As with other university services targeting specific populations, one challenge with having a dedicated PolyTransfer Program is that it brings with it a perception that all the needs of transfer students are being met.
 Staffing at the Center, however, remains limited.
 Programs feature peer mentoring, study halls, and coaching and support (as well as the summer transition program).
 Transfer students access advisement, academic tutoring, and other support services elsewhere, which makes partnerships across campus all the more important, so that faculty and staff understand that PolyTransfer enhances but does not supplant their work.